OswaldRijo/tn_challenge/README.md

 ## Run App

-To start the application, execute the following command:
+To start the application, first refresh your AWS credentials in the same terminal you're about to use, then execute the following command:
 ```bash
 ./scripts/run-app.sh
 ```